MenaraSolutions/geographer/README.md

 English texts are included in the main package and are used as default metadata.

+## Subdivisions

+Geographer is 100% compliant with current ISO 3166-1 and ISO 3166-2 codes as of today.

 ## Vision

 Our main principles and goals are: